twoez/casper/README.md

-# 👻 Caspers
+# 👻 Casper Engine

 > 🚧 **Currently in development**
-> Caspers is actively being built and will be released soon.
+> Casper Engine is actively being built and will be released soon.
 > If you're interested, ⭐ follow/watch this repository for updates and early releases.

-**Agentic coding system** - receive tasks from Slack, GitHub, GitLab or a REST API, dispatch them to an LLM agent running inside an isolated environment, validate changes through a multi-step pipeline, open pull requests, and iterate on review feedback.
+**Agentic coding engine** — receive tasks from Slack, GitHub, GitLab or a REST API, dispatch them to LLM agents running inside isolated environments, validate changes through a multi-step pipeline, open pull requests, and iterate on review feedback.

 ---

 ## Overview

+Casper Engine is the foundation for building agent-driven development tools.

-Caspers bridges the gap between developer intent and working code.
-You describe what you want in a GitHub issue, a Slack message or a REST call and Caspers agentically implements it, validates it, opens a pull request, and refines it based on your review.
+It bridges the gap between developer intent and working code.
+You describe what you want in a GitHub issue, a Slack message or a REST call and Casper Engine agentically implements it, validates it, opens a pull request, and refines it based on your review.

-Behind the scenes, Caspers acts like your own team of **AI ghost producers** — quietly turning tasks and ideas into working code while you stay focused on the bigger picture.
+Behind the scenes, Casper Engine acts like your own team of **AI ghost producers** — quietly turning tasks and ideas into working code while you stay focused on the bigger picture.

+The goal of Casper Engine is to provide a **powerful backend engine** that developers can build their own interfaces on top of.
+Whether you want a simple Kanban-style task board, a chat-based interface, or a full **Replit-like development environment**, Casper Engine provides the infrastructure to make it possible.

 No context switching.
 No boilerplate.
 Just working code.